Updated October 5, 2023

-- It represents the income available to shareholder’s after taxes, depreciation, amortization, interest expenses and the payment to preferred dividends
+- It represents the income available to shareholders after taxes, depreciation, amortization, interest expenses, and the payment of preferred dividends.

-- Non-cash charges are items that affect net income but do not involve the payment of cash.
+- Non-cash charges affect net income but do not involve cash payments.

-- Some of the common non-cash items are listed below
+- Some of the common non-cash items are as follows.

-- Since interest is tax deductible, after-tax interest is added back to the net income
+- Since interest is tax-deductible, after-tax interest is added to the net income.

-- Interest cost is a cash flow to one of the stakeholder’s of the firm (debt holders) and hence, it forms a part of FCFF
+- Interest cost is a cash flow to one of the firm’s stakeholders (debt holders), and hence, it forms a part of FCFF.

-- Investment in fixed assets is the cash outflow required for the company to maintain and grow its operations
+- Investment in fixed assets is the cash outflow necessary for the company to maintain and grow its operations.

-- An analyst should review the footnotes, as these asset acquisitions may not have used cash in the past, but may affect the forecast of future Free Cash Flow to Firm (FCFF)
+- An analyst should review the footnotes, as these asset acquisitions may not have used cash in the past but may affect the forecast of future Free Cash Flow to the Firm (FCFF)

 Change in Working Capital

-- The working capital changes that affect Free Cash Flow to Firm (FCFF) are items such as Inventories, Accounts Receivables, and Accounts Payable.
+- The working capital changes affecting FCFF are Inventories, Accounts Receivables, and Accounts Payable.
 This definition of working capital excludes cash and cash equivalents and short-term debt (notes payable and the current portion of long-term debt payable).

-- Do not include non-operating current assets and liabilities, e.g. dividends payable etc
+- Do not include non-operating current assets and liabilities, e.g., dividends payable.

 Basic Example of FCFF (Free Cash Flow to Firm)

-Please note Free Cash Flow to Firm (FCFF) using all three formulas comes to the same number
+Please note that Free Cash Flow to Firm (FCFF) using all three formulas is the same number.

-Here are some articles that will help you to get more detail about the cash flow for your business so just go through the link.
+Here are some articles that will help you to get more details about the cash flow for your business, so just go through the link.